Safe water is a basic human right, not a privilege.

 The Community Water Center was founded in 2006 to develop and support community-driven solutions to address the ongoing drinking water problems of California’s San Joaquin Valley communities.
 In 2004, Laurel Firestone, an attorney, received an Equal Justice Works Fellowship to start the Rural Poverty Water Project at the Delano office of the Center on Race, Poverty, and the Environment (CRPE).
 At CRPE, Firestone teamed up with community organizer Susana De Anda.
 Together, they successfully helped many individual communities, including Ducor, Tooleville, Tonyville, and Cutler-Orosi, obtain safe, clean, and affordable drinking water.
 Firestone and De Anda worked to empower residents to force their water boards to clean up residential water that was black and smelled of sewage, secure funding to drill new wells, issue compliance orders requiring water providers to deliver potable water to residents year-round, force the repeal of unconstitutional ordinances that discriminated against extended families, and push for language-access policies to allow Spanish-speaking residents to effectively participate in board meetings.

 Over time it became clear that the problems faced by these communities belonged to a landscape of unsafe and unjust water conditions that extends throughout the San Joaquin Valley.
 Due to the scale and complexity of this situation, there was a critical need for an organization dedicated full-time to working with communities on their water challenges.
 In September 2006, the Rural Poverty Water Project spun off from CRPE and became the Community Water Center, an independent non-profit entity.

-Today, the Community Water Center continues to work towards realizing the Human Right to Water for all San Joaquin Valley communities through education, organizing, and advocacy.
+Today, the Community Water Center continues to work towards realizing the Human Right to Water for all communities in California through education, organizing, and advocacy.
 Our main office is located at the heart of San Joaquin Valley in Visalia, and in 2012 we opened a second office in Sacramento in order to bring our advocacy to the statewide level.
+In 2018, we expanded our on the ground organizing by opening a third office in Watsonville.
 Learn more about our current work here.